Senior Living Resources Lutheran Senior Services

 Tips for Communicating with an Individual with Alzheimer’s

 “Get into their world.”
-That’s the best way to build communication with Alzheimer’s patients or anyone living with dementia, according to Kandice Westhoff, Director of Health Services for Breeze Park, a Lutheran Senior Services (LSS) Life Plan Community in Weldon Spring, Missouri.
+That’s the best way to build communication with Alzheimer’s patients or anyone living with dementia, according to Kandice Westhoff, Director of Health Services for Breeze Park, a senior living community with assisted services in Weldon Spring, Missouri.
 “They really respond to one-on-one interaction.”

 Communicating with someone who is living with Alzheimer’s or dementia requires patience, care, and understanding.
 As a person advances through the stages of early to late-stage Alzheimer’s or dementia, their ability to communicate will change.
 To help their loved ones and caregivers avoid frustration, it is important to understand the stages of Alzheimer’s progression, and how to most effectively build communication with an Alzheimer’s patient.